Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

     - If the data gets used, you'll find out where we need to strengthen the test suite and this is where we apply specific testing tactics to the data
 - Implement testing at the lowest level so issues don't continue downstream
 - Automate as much as possible
+- Think about how logic handles edge cases

 ### Source data testing
 - Create an initial gap analysis between source and BI data.
 This includes